gamejolt/terms/privacy/global.md

 # Game Jolt Privacy Policy

-_This privacy policy was last updated on January 1, 2020_
+_This privacy policy was last updated on May 10, 2021_

 We ask that you read this privacy notice carefully, as it contains important information on who we are, how and why we collect, store, use, and share personal information, your rights in relation to